 When this happy event was over, Keith and I walked the short distance to the hotel for dinner.
 The dining room looked straight out onto the lake and the barrage, with the pine forest on the other side coming right down to the water’s edge.

-As we had eaten a quantity of crisps, we confined ourselves to a single plate each (€16), simple fare of meat and potatoes, but hot and delicious, with a carafe of red to chase down the two glasses of kir we had already imbibed.
+As we had eaten a fair bit at the camping ground, we confined ourselves to a single plate each (€16), simple fare of meat and potatoes, but hot and delicious, with a carafe of red to chase down the two glasses of kir we had already imbibed.

 Although it had been a day of mistakes and unseasonal weather, there had been many good moments and it had certainly ended well.

 There is a regular bus service from Treignac to Limoges.
 Limoges has a railway station and from there you can go to almost anywhere in France.